agda/cubical/README.md

 For some introductory lecture notes see the material for the Cubical Agda course of the [EPIT 2021 spring school](https://github.com/HoTT/EPIT-2020/blob/main/04-cubical-type-theory/).

-For a paper on with details about Cubical Agda, see [Cubical Agda: a dependently typed programming language with univalence and higher inductive types](https://dl.acm.org/doi/10.1145/3341691) by Andrea Vezzosi, Anders Mörtberg, and Andreas Abel.
+For a paper with details about Cubical Agda, see [Cubical Agda: a dependently typed programming language with univalence and higher inductive types](https://dl.acm.org/doi/10.1145/3341691) by Andrea Vezzosi, Anders Mörtberg, and Andreas Abel.